mervedvcm/mervedvcm/README.md

 - 💻 Frontend Developer
 - 🔭 I’m currently working on Business Technology Solutions
-- 🌱 I’m always learning about new techs...
+- 🌱 I’m always learning about new techs
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate
-- 💬 Ask me about : JavaScript, React, Vue
+- 💬 Ask me about : JavaScript, React.js, Vue.js
 - 📫 How to reach me: (https://www.linkedin.com/in/merve-deveci/)

 ## 🌐 Socials: